Cerebral Palsy Birth Injuries

 - Surgery – in some instances, your physician may feel that surgery is indicated.
 Surgical procedures vary from case to case

 Regardless of which form of cerebral palsy your child has, they will require a life-long regiment of medications and therapy.
 In some cases, you may need to have a nurse come and help with the child’s care.
-If your child has been diagnosed with cerebral palsy that you believe was caused by a doctor’s malpractice, contact the Louisville medical malpractice attorneys at Meinhart, Smith & Manning PLLC for a free evaluation of your case.
+If your child has been diagnosed with cerebral palsy that you believe was caused by a doctor’s malpractice, contact the Louisville medical malpractice attorneys at Meinhart & Manning PLLC for a free evaluation of your case.